Kitchen Witch Daily Rituals: 13+ Magical Things To Do at the Hearth

 7. Candle Flame

-One simple daily ritual I do every day in my kitchen is light a red candle to honor the hearth-fire of my ancestors.
+One simple daily ritual I do every day in my kitchen is light a candle to honor the hearth-fire of my ancestors.
 The kitchen witch lights candles in the kitchen as a thankful gesture to the fire element (which gives us the ability to cook), as well as for the household spirits, kitchen guardians, and ancestors.

-8. Kitchen Grimoire
+8. Keep a Kitchen Grimoire

 The kitchen grimoire or Book of Shadows is important to a kitchen witch.
 It’s a book in which we keep our magical recipes, ancestors’ recipes, kitchen rituals and spells, herbal anecdotes, and more.
 Writing in your kitchen grimoire becomes a daily ritual for the kitchen witch.